Undergraduate Catalog

 Religious Studies

-Administrative Assistant: Claire Kodachi
+Administrative Coordinator: Claire Kodachi

 As part of the Lewis & Clark programs in the humanities, the academic study of religion provides an opportunity for critical reflection on a key aspect of human culture, tradition, and experience.
 The extraordinary role religion has played throughout history as well as in contemporary societies provides the backdrop against which this critical inquiry takes place.